Effective: May, 2018

 |Location to submit address change

-6. When material is lost or damaged it should be reported immediately to the location from which it was borrowed.
+6. When any material is lost or damaged, it should be reported immediately to the location from which it was borrowed.

 7. Patrons wishing to obtain checked-out materials from the General Collection may do so by placing a request on the library computer system or by arrangement with Loans/Circulation staff.
 All short-term loan material must be returned by the due date; no recall notice will be sent to the current borrower.
 Borrowers of Term loan material will be notified of the revised date when requested material is due back in the library.
 When the item is returned, either in response to a recall or because it is due, it will be held for the patron who placed the request until the hold period expires.
 It is the requestor's responsibility to check whether a requested item has been returned and is being held.
 Patron requests for checked-out material from all Special Loan areas may be placed with staff in the special area concerned. (*In some cases, computer based requests will also be accepted.)

-7. Material in the General Collection, Reserves, and Media Resource Centre (formerly Media Collection) may be renewed on-line or at the checkout point where borrowed (limits apply).
+7. The material in the General Collection, Reserves, and Media Resource Centre (formerly Media Collection) may be renewed on-line or at the checkout point where borrowed (limits apply).
 General Collection material may be returned at any Library book return that is accessible to the borrower.
 Special loan material must be returned to the location where borrowed.

 9. When an item becomes overdue, the Loans Division will send an overdue notice.
 Bills will be sent to cover penalties incurred for outstanding overdue or end of Term items.
 Borrowers will be assumed to have received any notices or other correspondence sent to them.